asyaharoyan/brainon-django/README.md

 ![Header mobiles](static/media/about-page.png)

-On the about page, the user gets to know about BrainON.
+On the About page, the user gets to know about BrainON.
 It is more useful for the teachers who want to collaborate.
 The short introduction leads the teachers to send an e-mail to the admin to share their videos.

 ### Collaboration form